Target sells $2 billion of bonds in two-part offering

-June 17 U.S. retailer Target Corp increased yields on Tuesday to sell $2 billion of bonds in a two-part offering and plans to use part of the proceeds to buy back as much as $1 billion of debt.
+U.S. retailer Target Corp (TGT.N) increased yields on Tuesday to sell $2 billion of bonds in a two-part offering and plans to use part of the proceeds to buy back as much as $1 billion of debt.

 The company priced its five-year bonds to yield 2.348 percent on maturity, which is about 0.6 percentage point more than comparable U.S. Treasuries.
 Target priced its 10-year bonds to yield 3.553 percent, which is about 0.9 percentage points more than the standard rate.